 Applicants must hold a New York State Transitional B Certificate in Adolescence Education in teaching mathematics for grades 7-12.
-Degree requirements:
+Applicants must hold a New York State Transitional B Certificate Degree requirements:

 Thirty to thirty-nine credits are required for the degree.
 The following courses in education are required unless candidates have taken one or more as part of previous coursework: SEED 7500X, SEED 7501X, SEED 7503X, and SEED 7671X.
 The following mathematics education courses, or mathematics education courses approved by the program adviser, are required: SEED 7481T, SEED 7482T, SEED 7483T, SEED 7484T, SEED 7485T.
-The following mathematics courses, or mathematics courses approved by the mathematics department chair or designee, are required: MATH 7305T, MATH 7307T, MATH 7309T or MATH 7311T.
+The following mathematics courses, or mathematics courses approved by the mathematics department chair or designee, are required: Any 3 of the following 4 courses: MATH 7305T, MATH 7307T, MATH 7309T, MATH 7311T.
 CUNY Ph.D.